How Do Business Loans Work? The Loan Process Explained

 Steps #7 – #8: Repaying the Small Business Loan

-You may be allowed to make larger payments than you’re required to pay the loan off early.
+You may be allowed to make larger payments than you’re required to pay back the loan early.
 However, some lenders will assess fees for early repayment.
 You can ask your lender, or review your agreement, to determine if you can pay your loan back early without a fee.

 Conclusion: Take Time to Prepare for the Small Business Loan Process

 It’s completely normal—perhaps even expected—to feel overwhelmed by the small business loan process.
-Fortunately, by familiarizing yourself with the process, you can quickly overcome that feeling.
+Fortunately, by familiarizing yourself with the application process, you can quickly overcome that feeling.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.